This document describes how to configure a Unity project for the GME APIs for Unity.

 If the settings are as follows, Unity playback sound effect will be interrupted due to the hardware buffer set on the iOS device:

-If you use Unity to access the GME SDK on macOS 10.15.x, an error will be displayed for file corruption during the execution.
-This error is caused by the
+If you use Unity to access the GME SDK on macOS 10.15.x, an error shows that the file is corrupted during the execution due to the

-com.apple.quarantine attribute, and the most direct solution is to delete this attribute.
+The most direct solution is to delete the

 cdcommand in terminal to go to the